Back Send feedback to ilkka.kuivanen@me.com

 Unchanged facts

-Regardless of the fact that the technology is still in its early stages some fundamental truths can be stated.
+Even though the technology is still in its early stages, some fundamental truths remain unchanged:

 Stuck in tools